cldf/cldfviz/docs/text.md

 Other examples of data in text include forms, either in running text or in a table, or just references.

-To support this use case, the `cldfviz.text` command can fill data from a CLDF dataset into a markdown document, where references to CLDF data objects (rows of tables or complete tables) are marked using the markdown link format with a special URL syntax.
-To reference a single row:
+To support this use case, the `cldfviz.text` command can fill data from a CLDF dataset into a markdown document, where references to CLDF data objects (rows of tables or complete tables) are marked using markdown links.

+While this process may seem overly complex - after all, you could just type an IGT example into your document - there are advantages:
+1. Valuable structured data can be made available as CLDF data, thus opening it up for re-use (and various attempts to extract IGT from text documents are proof that this content is considered valuable).
+2. Rendering of structured data can be made more uniform and automatic - thereby simplifying authoring of such documents.

+Basically, we want to have data in two places, and the better authoritative place for it seems to be the CLDF dataset.
+With `cldfviz.text` we want to make it easier to "pull data back into text".

+## Syntax

+"CLDF markdown" is just plain markdown where URLs specified in [markdown links](https://www.markdownguide.org/basic-syntax/#links) may be interpreted as references to objects in a CLDF dataset.

+The link syntax to reference a single object, i.e. a row in a CLDF table looks as follows:
 ```
 [An arbitrary label](some/path/<component-name-or-csv-filename>#cldf:<obect-id>)
 ```

-To reference a whole table:
+To reference all rows in a table, use
 ```
 [An arbitrary label](some/path/<component-name-or-csv-filename>#cldf:__all__)
 ```